-There are several form of this bacteria.
+There are several forms of this bacteria.

 Consequently, shigella sonnei which is known as group D, is responsible for over two thirds of the shigellosis in the United States.

 Normally Shigellosis will run its course in about 5 to 7 days.
 If any of your swimming pool or spa users become ill from Shigella, it means that they have ingested contaminated pool water from your facility.
-Fortunately for us though, this bacteria can be effectively controlled by chlorine and other pool and spa disinfecting chemicals.
+Fortunately for us though, this bacterium can be effectively controlled by chlorine and other pool and spa disinfecting chemicals.

 The last of the four recreational water illnesses that we will look at is Escherichia coli 0157:H7.
-Just like Shigella Lamblia, E.coli 0157:H7 can be present in diarrheal stools of infected individuals.
+Just like Shigella Lamblia, E. coli 0157:H7 can be present in diarrheal stools of infected individuals.

 Users of your swimming pools and spa facilities, will become infected by:

-The next illness that I feel must be mentioned here, is Hepatitis A. This is a disease of the liver.
+The next illness that I feel must be mentioned here is Hepatitis A. This is a disease of the liver.

-Preventing the transmission of this disease, requires good hygiene and proper sanitation of your swimming pool facility.
+Preventing the transmission of this disease requires good hygiene and proper sanitation of your swimming pool facility.